 - Receipt of all R20 correspondence and resources;

 - Eligibility to be elected to the R20 Governing Board, which oversees the actions of the organization;

 - Ability to vote on matters and influence the direction of the organization;

 - Eligibility to be nominated to participate in various Advisory Committees;

 - Ability to participate in and inform R20 project workgroups and new R20 projects;

 - Opportunity to interact with a diverse network of thought leaders;

-- Opportunity to interact with colleagues from around the world and share best practices and lessons learned; and the
+- Opportunity to interact with colleagues from around the world and share best practices and lessons learned;

 - Ability to demonstrate environmental and economic leadership at the subnational level.